Wolf3s/xbmc4xbox-python/python/Doc/library/re.rst

       b = re.compile(r"\d+\.\d*")

 .. function:: search(pattern, string, flags=0)

-   Scan through *string* looking for the first location where the regular expression *pattern* produces a match, and return a corresponding :class:`MatchObject` instance.
-Return ``None`` if no position in the string matches the pattern; note that this is different from finding a zero-length match at some point in the string.
+   Scan through *string* looking for a location where the regular expression *pattern* produces a match, and return a corresponding :ref:`match object
+   <match-objects>`.
+Return ``None`` if no position in the string matches the
+   pattern; note that this is different from finding a zero-length match at some point in the string.

 .. function:: match(pattern, string, flags=0)

-   If zero or more characters at the beginning of *string* match the regular expression *pattern*, return a corresponding :class:`MatchObject` instance.
+   If zero or more characters at the beginning of *string* match the regular expression *pattern*, return a corresponding :ref:`match object
-   Return ``None`` if the string does not match the pattern; note that this is different from a zero-length match.
+   <match-objects>`.
+Return ``None`` if the string does not match the pattern;
+   note that this is different from a zero-length match.

    Note that even in :const:`MULTILINE` mode, :func:`re.match` will only match at the beginning of the string and not at the beginning of each line.